cbuteau/meas/README.md

   // enable or diable...makes other methods pass throughs.
   enable: function(enabled) {},

+  // for sectioning off the code into different trackers.
+  addOrGetSection: function(name) {},

   // utilities to make it simpler to see the existing marks and measures.
   perf: {
     ls: {